Looking for free kids’ activities to use during lockdown or self-isolation? We found a few that might help you navigate the chaos of self-isolation.

 - Mystery Doug: Doug answers questions sent in from young children and explains the science behind them.
 If your kids are driving you crazy with ‘why?’ questions, this is the perfect channel.
 Also available on Kids Youtube.

 - Science Max: My son’s favourite science YouTube channel.
 Science Max does large scale experiments on YouTube suitable for kids aged 5 and up.
-Also available on Kids Youtube.
+Also available on Youtube Kids.

 - 15 Seeds to Harvest in Less Than a Month: Let the kids grow their own veg.
 Easy to start with just paper, egg boxes, and seeds.

-- Maddie Moate: CBeebies presenter Maddie has a library of science, crafts and outdoor activity videos, with live streams available through the week.
+- Maddie Moate: CBeebies presenter Maddie has a library of science, crafts, and outdoor activity videos available to stream whenever you need a little quiet time.

 - KORG Kaossilator: Korg’s experimental music app is available free for a very limited time.
 You’ve missed the Android version, but the iOS app is still free to download until 31st March.